Juanvvc/radioModuleTFT/README.md

 The Arduino source code is in `radioPanelTFT.ino`.
 Check the headers for building instructions.

+Note: `radioPanel7S.ino` is an old version that worked with five 7-segment modules.
+Provided for reference.

 # Installation

 In Windows, install Python3 from the Microsoft store.